 Following this, the Doctor and Martha return to Martha's flat, where the Doctor offers her the chance to become a permant member of the TARDIS crew, rather than a temporary passenger.

 The Doctor upgrades Martha's phone to "universal roaming", and she is about to try phoning from the TARDIS when they intercept a distress signal and land on a spaceship that is 42 minutes away from crashing into a star.
-The ship's main controls have been deliberately sabotaged, and the ship has been locked down, making access to different areas difficult.
+The ship's main controls have been deliberately sabotaged and the ship has been locked down, making access to different areas difficult.

+The Doctor and Martha leave in the TARDIS, with the remaining crew members sending out a distress signal so that they can be picked up.
+The Doctor then gives Martha a TARDIS key.
 During these events, Martha makes three calls home to her mother, who is being watched by people associated with Mr Saxon.

 The Doctor and Martha escape from an unknown enemy onto the TARDIS.
 The Doctor knows the aliens, but they didn’t see his or Martha’s faces.
-He realises that they are able to track the Doctor and the TARDIS through space and time and won’t give up.
+He realises that they are able to track the him and the TARDIS through space and time and won’t give up.
 Knowing that they can sniff him out and that their life supplies are running out, the Doctor uses a Chameleon Arch inside the TARDIS to become human.
 The TARDIS lands in England, 1913, and he takes the identity of Mr John Smith – a new teacher at a local boarding school.
 Martha poses as a servant who previously worked for his family.
 The Doctor's true identity and nature are hidden in a fob watch.
 The intention is to stay three months, by which point their pursuers will have died.

 Two months after their arrival Mr Smith asks the school nurse, Joan Redfern, to the annual dance.
-He tells her about his dreamns of being the Doctor, and shows her a book entitled A Jorunal of Impossible Things which includes stories and pictures from his life as the Doctor.
+He tells her about his dreams of being the Doctor, and shows her a book entitled A Jorunal of Impossible Things which includes stories and pictures from his life as the Doctor.
 Meanwhile, the aliens arrive on Earth.
 They kill some local humans as hosts for themselves and animate local scarecrows as footsoldiers.
 One of the boys at the school - Timothy Latimer - takes the watch, gaining some knowledge of the Doctor’s past from it.

 The Family are distracted when Timothy opens the watch, allowing everybody to escape.
 Smtih, Joan, and Martha retreat back to the school., but are followed.
-The family take the school, but the Doctor Joan Martha and Timothy escape, so the family bombard the village.
+The Family invade the school, but the Doctor, Joan, Martha, and Timothy escape, so the family bombard the village.
 Eventually Timothy returns the watch to Smith, who decides to become the Doctor again.
-He confronts the family and easily defeats them.
-After saying goodbye to Joan and Tim, he and Martha depart.
+He confronts the Family and easily defeats them.
+After saying goodbye to Joan and Tim he and Martha depart.
 They later attend a Remembrance Day service which Tim, as an old man, also attends.